Synthetixio/synthetix/docs/contracts/Synth.md

 # Synth

-This contract composes the basic functionality of all Synth flavours.
+This contract is the basis of all Synth flavours.
 It exposes sufficient functionality for the [`Synthetix`](Synthetix.md) and [`FeePool`](FeePool.md) contracts to manage its supply.
 Otherwise Synths are fairly vanilla ERC20 tokens; the [`PurgeableSynth`](PurgeableSynth.md) contract extends this basic functionality to allow the owner to liquidate a Synth if its total value is low enough.

 See the [main synth notes](../../synths) for more information about how Synths function in practice.